asbaragli10/asbaragli10.github.io/_pages/cv.md

   - **Experimental campaign:** Coordination of large teams and 30+ stakeholders ranging from C-level executives to shop floor workers to deploy digital transformation manufacturing architectures.
   - **Dashboard:** Design and development of data analytics platforms to turn manufacturing data into actionable KPIs and improve manufacturing monitoring and planning.

-- 2021-2025: PhD Candidate, University of Trento
+- **2021-2025: PhD Candidate, University of Trento, Chair: Manufacturing Systems**
-  Chair: Manufacturing Systems

   - **Thesis**: Cyber-physical systems to monitor the efficiency and sustainability of human-centric manufacturing systems.
   - **IoT sensor**: Deployment of human-centric digital technologies to monitor manual task executions and safety of workers in industrial scenarios.
 Hands-on with many sensors such as RTLS (UWB), Inertial Measuring Units, Azure Kinect, RFID readers, and Electromyography.
 Responsible for designing the desired data flow and storage based on business requirements.